-Refuge staff believes that the majority of any culture is wrapped up in language and communications and with Portuguese identified as many of the students first language that we work with, efforts were made to design and publish trail guides in English and Portuguese.
+Refuge staff believes that the majority of any culture is wrapped up in language and communications and with Portuguese identified as our emerging audience's first language, we designed and published our trail guides in English and Portuguese.

 Curriculum-based Field Trips

 Teacher-led field trips to the Refuge are typically self-guided.
 The Refuge requires a ratio of 1 adult to every 10 students.
 There are outdoor lunch facilities available for use.
-For availability and scheduling, contact the Park Ranger at thomas_wall@fws.gov.
+For availability and scheduling, contact our Park Ranger Tom Wall at thomas_wall@fws.gov.

 Depending on selected dates, rangers may be available to lead a refuge introduction.
 Due to the high demand of our free field trip visits and limited space, all educators and group leaders are required to schedule their group's trip in advance with the Park Ranger.
 Scheduling is available the following time: